aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/actions/_index.md

 1. Set the Action property to the [GoToURIAction](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/gotouriaction) object which specifies the location of the remote URI.
 1. To display a hyperlink text, add a text string on a location similar to where the [LinkAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/linkannotation) object is placed.
 1. To add a free text:

 - Instantiate an [FreeTextAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/freetextannotation) object.
 It also accepts Page and Rectangle objects as argument, so it is possible to provide same values as specified against the LinkAnnotation constructor.
 - Using the [FreeTextAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/freetextannotation) object’s Contents property, specify the string that should be displayed in the output PDF.
 - Optionally, set the border width of both the [LinkAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/linkannotation) and FreeTextAnnotation objects to 0 so that they do not appear in the PDF document.
-1. Once the [LinkAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/linkannotation) and [FreeTextAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/freetextannotation) objects have been defined, add these links to the [Page](https://apireference.aspose.com/pdf/net/aspose.pdf/page) object’s Annotations collection.
+- Once the [LinkAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/linkannotation) and [FreeTextAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/freetextannotation) objects have been defined, add these links to the [Page](https://apireference.aspose.com/pdf/net/aspose.pdf/page) object’s Annotations collection.
-1. Finally, save the updated PDF using the [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) object’s [Save](https://apireference.aspose.com/pdf/net/aspose.pdf/document/methods/save) method.
+- Finally, save the updated PDF using the [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) object's [Save](https://apireference.aspose.com/pdf/net/aspose.pdf/document/methods/save) method.

 The following code snippet shows you how to add a hyperlink to a PDF file.